 For 2023 Display: Outfits will be displayed in April.
 Stories submitted prior to March 15th will be used for the display.

 WARNING: This exhibit can be emotionally triggering for people impacted by sexual assault.
 If you would like to speak with an advocate for support, please don't hesitate to reach out to SRVSS.

 Thank you to the following individuals and department for partnering with us.

 - Office of Gender Equity and Title IX

 - Fashion School Museum

 GUIDELINES FOR SUBMISSIONS:

-Submissions for the 2022 display have closed.
-If you would like to submit your story, it will be used for the 2023 display.
+Submissions for the 2023 display are now open.
+Stories submitted by March 15, 2023 will be used for the 2023 display.
 Thank you.

 Submitting a story does not constitute reporting to the university and does not initiate the formal University complaint process.
 If you do want to report the incident, or file a formal University complaint, you may contact the following:

 - Office of Gender Equity and Title IX: email@example.com or 330.672.7535